deytulsi18/Zoda-Zodiac-App/README.md

 # Zoda-Zodiac-App

-This a basic zodiac teller app, it provides info about your zodiac based on your date of birth.
+This a simple zodiac teller app, it provides info about your zodiac based on your date of birth.

 <p align="center">